Underrepresented Minority Scholarships for Visiting Students

 Academic Advising and Career Planning

 Academic advising is available to all students interested in emergency medicine.
-Dr. Jung maintains an open-door policy for students and is available to discuss the residency application process, careers in emergency medicine or any other matter of professional interest to students.
+Dr. Bord and Dr. Pousson maintain an open-door policy for students and are available to discuss the residency application process, careers in emergency medicine or any other matter of professional interest to students.
 Research experiences are also available for interested students, and every effort is made to ensure that students with particular interests are introduced to appropriate mentors.
 The Johns Hopkins Department of Emergency Medicine has a firm commitment to excellence in medical student education, and it shows — students consistently rate Johns Hopkins emergency medicine rotations as among the best they’ve experienced.

 For more information about medical student programs in emergency medicine at Johns Hopkins, please contact: